 The one-year fellowship helps reporters complete their first substantial work of investigative reporting, by providing a $10,000 award and editorial advice from a dedicated Investigative Fund editor.
 Fellows will also receive funds to cover travel and other reporting costs, and the costs associated with attending the annual Investigative Reporters and Editors conference.
 They will enjoy access to research resources, legal assistance, professional mentors and assistance with story placement and publicity.

 Each spring The Investigative Fund holds a competition to select four fellows, who will be expected to publish or air their findings in a U.S. media outlet within one year of the start of the fellowship.
-The 2016 application deadline is April 18.
-We will announce the winners in May.
 This fellowship is a one-time educational opportunity and is non-renewable.

 Journalists of color are strongly encouraged to apply, as are other reporters who believe their presence would contribute substantially to diversifying investigative reporting in other ways.